awsdocs/amazon-guardduty-user-guide/doc_source/update-threat-intel-set.md

 # UpdateThreatIntelSet<a name="update-threat-intel-set"></a>

-Updates the ThreatIntelSet specified by ThreatIntelSet ID\.
+Updates the ThreatIntelSet that is specified by the ThreatIntelSet ID\.

+**Important**
+Users from GuardDuty member accounts cannot run this API\.
+Currently in GuardDuty, users from member accounts CANNOT upload and further manage ThreatIntelSets\.
+ThreatIntelSets that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
+For more information, see [Managing AWS Accounts in Amazon GuardDuty](guardduty_accounts.md)\.

 ## Request Syntax<a name="update-threat-intel-request-syntax"></a>